IBM/itaa-docs/docs/enterprise/Overview-ITAA.md

 Additional "big picture" tips about the tool can be reviewed in the [Common Tips](../CATips) document.

 ------

+#####

+##### Visualization Notation

+With release 3.3 of the tool, most of the diagram specific element palettes have been updated to reflect the emerging IBM Architecture visualization notation.
+This IBM Design supported notation specifies graphical element shapes and properties that can be consistently recognized to represent specific architecture elements types, e.g Logical or Prescribed Nodes, Logical or Prescribed Components, Target System, Actors and then various Groups e.g. Locations, Zones, VPC, etc.

+At the time of this release, the diagram specific palettes will contain the new standards as well as the previous (deprecated) notation.
+The reason for preserving the deprecated notation is to support ongoing editing of diagrams built with the previous default notation.

+It should be noted that the code for this standard notation is shared with IBM released palettes for the Draw.io tool.
+The full IBM [draw.io] architecture palettes can be found in the Misc Diagram palette.

+A document explaining the notation standard is [available for review](../Archi-diagrs-v3.pdf).

 ([Back to Top and TOC](#ibm-it-architect-assistant-user-guide-v11))